sudosoph/docs/content/how-to/installing-virtual-waiting-room.md

 ## Step 2: Add VCL for Virtual Waiting

-In the Varnish folder of your repo, add section-user-throttling.vcl
+In the Varnish Cache folder of your repo, add section-user-throttling.vcl

 {{< gist section-io-gists 0596b0765194996048e279a072eab492 >}}

 ## Step 3: Include Virtual Waiting Room VCL

-In the varnish file of your repo, edit the default.vcl to add the following:
+In the Varnish Cache file of your repo, edit the default.vcl to add the following:

 {{< gist mkilbo 45165c30ecf3ea141f2a12b91a486216 >}}